HEC Liège Transition Days

 Nous vous proposons d’assister à la rencontre entre Grégory Mahy, Professeur et spécialiste en Biodiversité, et Christophe Delhez, Associé Gérant de la Tôlerie Delhez.
 L’un partagera, avec nous, sa vision des écosystèmes basés sur la biodiversité et l’autre exposera comment il a fait du développement durable un levier de management innovant au sein de son entreprise.

-Debate: Digital and social responsibility
+Debate: Digital and social responsibility - This event is postponed

 18h30 - Room 120 - en français